-The Rocky Mountain Mineral Law Foundation is a collaborative, educational, non-profit organization dedicated to the scholarly and practical study of the laws and regulations relating to natural resources and energy, including oil and gas, mining, energy, public lands, water, environmental and international law.
-Through our educational programs, we bring together lawyers, landmen, managers, consultants, government personnel, law faculty, students, and others involved in minerals, oil and gas, water, and other resources.
+The Foundation for Natural Resources and Energy Law is a collaborative, educational, non-profit organization dedicated to the scholarly and practical study of the laws and regulations relating to natural resources and energy, including oil and gas, mining, renewable energy, public lands, water, environmental protection, and international law.
+Through our educational programs, we bring together lawyers, landmen, managers, consultants, government personnel, law faculty, students, and others involved in the practice, work, and study of natural resources and energy law.

 The Foundation is known for fostering collegial professional relationships among its members and for high-quality, scholarly, and practical educational offerings, including:

 - Institutes, Short Courses, and Workshops – both domestic and international – on relevant legal developments and issues

-- Online natural resources educational programming for lawyers and other resources professionals
+- On Demand online natural resources educational programming for lawyers and other resources professionals

-- Publications such as, the American Law of Mining, Law of Federal Oil and Gas Leases, the Proceedings of the Annual Institutes, International Petroleum Law and Transactions, the Landman’s Legal Handbook, Gower Federal Services, The Foundation Journal, the Mineral and Energy Law Newsletter, the Water Law Newsletter, and various books, model forms, and other special materials
+- Publications such as, the American Law of Mining, the Law of Federal Oil and Gas Leases, the Proceedings of the Annual Institutes, International Petroleum Law and Transactions, the Landman’s Legal Handbook, Gower Federal Services, The Foundation Journal, the Mineral and Energy Law Newsletter, the Water Law Newsletter, and various books, model forms, institute materials, and other special materials

-- Grants to promote scholarship, research, writing, teaching, and the study of mineral resources law and related fields
+- Grants primarily to professors to promote scholarship, research, writing, teaching, and the study of natural resources and energy law and related fields

 - Travel funding for law professors and practitioners to lecture and teach at other law schools

-- Scholarships for qualified law students at Foundation constituent law schools who demonstrate interest in pursuing careers in mineral resources law
+- Scholarships for qualified law students at Foundation constituent law schools who demonstrate interest in pursuing careers in natural resources, energy, and related legal fields

-Become a Member and join our growing network of individuals, law firms, companies, government agencies, and organizations dedicated to supporting legal education, scholarship, and collegiality in the natural resources community.
+Become a Member and join our growing network of individuals, law firms, companies, government agencies, and other organizations dedicated to supporting legal education, scholarship, and collegiality in the natural resources and energy law community.